Blair Alston

-Blair Michael Alston (born 23 March 1992) is a Scottish professional footballer who plays as a midfielder for Kilmarnock.
-Alston has previously played for Hamilton Academical, St Johnstone and Falkirk.
-Alston scored the second goal in Kilmarnock's 2-1 win over Arbroath, which won the league at Rugby Park securing Kilmarnock's promotion back to the Scottish Premiership.
+Blair Michael Alston (born 23 March 1992) is a Scottish professional footballer who plays as a midfielder for Scottish League One club Stenhousemuir.
+Alston has previously played for Hamilton Academical, St Johnstone, Falkirk, Kilmarnock and Partick Thistle.

 Career

+Falkirk

 Alston made his first team debut for Falkirk against Partick Thistle in their League Cup match on 24 August 2010.
 He scored his first goal for the club in their 2–1 win also against Partick Thistle on 12 April 2011.
 On 1 April 2012, he came on as a late substitute as Falkirk beat Hamilton Academical 1–0 to win the Scottish Challenge Cup.

+St Johnstone

 Alston moved to St Johnstone in May 2016 under freedom of contract.

+Hamilton Academical

 In June 2019 he signed for Hamilton Academical.

+Falkirk return

 In August 2020 he signed for Falkirk on a two-year contract for a second spell at the club.

+Kilmarnock

 Alston left Falkirk during the 2021 close season and signed a two-year contract with Kilmarnock.
-Alston would go on to score the winning goal against Abroath in the 90th minute to secure Kilmarnock’s promotion back to the Scottish Premiership.
+Alston scored the winning goal against Arbroath in the 90th minute to secure Kilmarnock's promotion back to the Scottish Premiership.

+Partick Thistle

+Alston signed for Scottish Championship side Partick Thistle on a One year deal in July 2023.